Nathan Blecharczyk

-Nathan Blecharczyk (born 1983) is an American billionaire businessman.
-He is the co-founder and chief strategy officer of Airbnb, and chairman of Airbnb China.
+Nathan Blecharczyk /blə'ʃɑrzɪk/ (born 1983) is the co-founder and chief strategy officer of Airbnb, and chairman of Airbnb China.
 Blecharczyk was also the company's first chief technology officer.
-He had an estimated net worth of US$9.3 billion in July 2021.
+Blecharczyk is the 203rd richest person in the world according to Forbes, with a net worth of $9.4 billion, mostly due to his ownership of 62 million shares of Airbnb.

 Early life and education

 Blecharczyk was born in 1983, the son of Sheila (née Underwood) and Paul Steven Blecharczyk, who is Polish-American.
-He grew up in an upper-middle-class family in Boston, Massachusetts.
-He attended Boston Latin Academy.
-During high school, he made money by creating his own software business.
-His web-hosting business provided services to spammers and was once listed on the Spamhaus's "Registry of Known Spam Operators (ROKSO)" which lists the top spamming services.
+His ancestors came to the United States around the time of World War I. He grew up in an upper-middle-class family in Boston, Massachusetts.
+He attended Boston Latin Academy, graduating in 2001.
+During high school, he made money by creating a software business.
+His web-hosting business provided services to spammers and was once listed on The Spamhaus Project "Registry of Known Spam Operators (ROKSO)" which lists the top spamming services.

 He continued writing programs while attending Harvard University in pursuit of a Bachelor of Science degree in computer science, and made enough money to pay his tuition before abandoning his web-hosting business to focus on his studies in 2002.
-He was also on the business staff of The Harvard Crimson during his time at Harvard.
+He was also on the business staff of The Harvard Crimson during his time at Harvard College.

 Career

-Blecharczyk began his career as an engineer at OPNET Technologies in 2005.
-He served as a lead developer at Batiq in 2007.
-In 2008, Blecharczyk partnered with Brian Chesky and Joe Gebbia to found Airbnb, he served as the company's first chief technology officer and coded the company's original website using Ruby on Rails.
+Blecharczyk began his career as an engineer at OPNET in 2005.
+He was a lead developer at Batiq in 2007.
+Blecharczyk moved into an apartment with Joe Gebbia after seeing an ad on Craigslist.
+In 2008, Blecharczyk partnered with Brian Chesky and Joe Gebbia to found Airbnb, and was the company's first chief technology officer and coded the company's original website using Ruby on Rails.
 Later that year, after failing to raise funding, the founders bought mass quantities of cereal, designed packaging branded as '"Obama O's" and "Cap'n McCain's" cereal to sell at the Democratic National Convention in Denver, Colorado.
-Originally intended as a marketing ploy, the company sold enough cereal to raise $30,000, and eventually attracted the attention of Y combinator co-founder Paul Graham who gave them $20,000 in early 2009 and accepted the company into the Y Combinator's seed funding program.
+Originally intended as a marketing ploy, the company sold enough cereal to raise $30,000, and attracted the attention of Paul Graham, who invited the founders to the January 2009 winter training session of his startup incubator, Y Combinator, which provided them with training and $20,000 in funding in exchange for a 6% interest in the company.
+In the early years of the company, Airbnb overcame attempts to ban the service in New York City and San Francisco and eventually agreed to pay hotel taxes.

 Blecharczyk oversaw Airbnb's 2015 expansion into Cuba.
-On June 1, 2016, Blecharczyk, Chesky and Gebbia joined Warren Buffett and Bill Gates' 'The Giving Pledge', a select group of billionaires who have committed to give the majority of their wealth away.

 In early 2017, Blecharczyk transitioned to chief strategy officer at Airbnb.
 Blecharczyk was announced as the chairman of Airbnb China, also known as Aibiying, in October 2017.

-In summer 2019, Sean Joyce, then a senior Airbnb official, raised concerns after Chinese government officials asked Airbnb for enhanced data sharing in China.
-The Wall Street Journal reported Blecharczyk responding that the company was not there to "promote American values."
+In summer 2019, after Sean M. Joyce, then a senior Airbnb official, raised concerns after Chinese government officials asked Airbnb for enhanced data sharing in China Blecharczyk responded that the company was not there to "promote American values."

-According to Forbes, he had an estimated net worth of US$9.3 billion in July 2021.